What is MCB?

 D-curve devices are suitable for applications where high levels of inrush current are expected.
 The high magnetic trip point prevents nuisance tripping in high inductive applications such as motors, transformers, and power supplies.

-Function: Protection and control of the circuits against overloads and short-circuits; protection for circuits which supply loads with high inrush current at the circuit closing (LV/LV transformers, breakdown lamps).
+Functions of Type D MCB are protection and control of the circuits against overloads and short-circuits; protection for circuits which supply loads with high inrush current at the circuit closing ( transformers, breakdown lamps).

 Applications: residential, commercial and industrial.